The 20th Century

 south-Slavic and Hungarian population within the two countries at the Parisian

 peace talks.
-Within three years approximately 40000 people were to
+Within three years approximately 40000 people were to change their

-Felsoszölnök were on a list destined for resettlement.
+people in Felsoszölnök were on a list destined for resettlement.
 However,

 these people were deleted from the list due to their mixed marriages with